miuid/prompt-engineering/Copilot/github/instructions/xero-spa-instructions.md

 - `XUIPopover`, `XUIPopoverBody`, `XUIPopoverHeader`, `XUIPopoverFooter` - XUIPopover provides additional information in line with page elements.
 It is useful for providing information with interactive content, such as a link to another page or an onboarding sequence.
 - `XUIToast`, `XUIToastActions`, `XUIToastMessage`, `XUIToastWrapper` - XUIToast is given a layout class by default with no actionable buttons.
 The close button is only added when a onCloseClick callback prop is added.
 - `XUITooltip` - provides additional information in-line with page elements.
+- `XUIBreadcrumbTrail` creates a list of sequenced nav items from a provided array.
+It is most commonly found in addition to a title in a XUIPageHeader.
+The array can contain objects used to generate anchor links, or it can contain HTML nodes which will have the xui-breadcrumb--link class added to them.
+As always, be mindful of accessibility concerns if using non-semantic elements for interactivity.
+- `XUIIsolationHeader` replaces the standard global header for tasks that are part of a focused workflow.
+- `XUIPageHeader` appears beneath the global header on a page.
+In a basic example, it is a white bar with a title.
+In more complex cases it could contain a XUIBreadcrumbTrail, a XUIAvatar, a XUITabs to present tabs for organising related content, a XUIPicklist to present navigating between pages with links, or a XUIActions component (and some combinations).
+- `XUIPagination` is a useful and clear way to break up sets of data within a page that could be over an optimum length.
+An optimum length should be determined by things like digestibility, performance, data usage, screen real estate and sensible URL schema.
+- `XUIStepper` renders a set of steps and a content area corresponding to the currently active step.
+- `XUIFixedFooter` is an empty white bar with a top-edge shadow that remains fixed to the bottom of the viewport and prevents nearby elements from getting hidden behind it.
+- `XUIAutocompleter` is a component that composes many other components together.
+It's an input where users can type to filter a list of items to select.
+- `XUIDatePicker` is a date select component
+- `XUIDateInput` and `XUIDateRangeInput` are an experimental components for selecting dates.
+They combine XUITextInput for keyboard interaction and XUIDatePicker for selecting dates from a calendar.
+- `XUIDropdown` dropdown component
+- `XUIDropdownToggled` connects the trigger element with the dropdown, in terms of behavior and wrapping the two elements for positioning.
+- `XUIDropdownHeader` and `XUIDropdownFooter` are used to add a fixed header and/or footer element to dropdowns.
+These elements don't scroll with the rest of the list, and are ignored by the default arrow key handlers.
+Add these components via the header and footer props in XUIDropdown.
+- `XUINestedDropdown` is designed as a XUIDropdown replacement that allows consumers to implement small, multi-step flows inside of a triggered dropdown.
+A quick example would be allowing the user to choose between some suggested dates and a fixed custom date like below.
+- `XUIForm` is a component that wraps a group of form inputs, and provides a React Context that sets default properties on the fields.
+Note you must still markup the inputs as required where applicable.
+- `XUIModal`, `XUIModalHeader`, `XUIModalHeading`, `XUIModalFooter` provides a container for custom content, along with a background mask.
+They should primarily be used for prompting user actions, such as confirming a change, providing additional information, or copying some text.
+- `XUIAccordion`, `XUIAccordionItem` are used to display a vertically expandable & collapsible list that reveals and hides additional content
+- `XUIContentBlock` components are typically used inside a Panel to display a simplified top-level view for a detailed sub page, often containing quick access to actions.
+If you are not using them inside a XUIPanel component, we recommend applying the xui-panel class to the `XUIContentBlock`, as per the examples below.
+Any content should be placed inside a `XUIContentBlockItem` component.
+- `XUIEditableTable` are used to display sets of static or interactive data in a way that’s easy for the user to scan, organise, and manipulate.
+- `XUIFilePreview` will fill its wrapping container with a header, footer, and body area to display a file preview.
+XUIFilePreviewHeader has an API very similar to XUIIsolationHeader, and XUIFilePreviewFooter can be populated with the recommended preview controls.
+We've shown a responsive toolbar that stows some preview control buttons (aligned to the left) behind an overflow menu at narrow widths, alongside a pagination component (aligned to the right).
+- `XUIOverviewBlock` components are used to show a top-level summary of stats and figures.
+They should contain at least one and no more than six `XUIOverviewSection` components.
+- `XUIPanel` are top-level containers for grouping page content.
+XUIPanel can optionally accept XUIPanelHeader and XUIPanelFooter components as props, as well as content designated as a sidebar.
+XUIPanelHeading and XUIPanelSectionHeading components can also be passed through as the first child component of XUIPanel and XUIPanelSection respectively, if required.
+- `XUIPicklist` is set of components that brings in the XUI styles to render a list of items.
+XUIPicklist and XUIPickitems are presentational components, and XUIStatefulPicklist is a wrapper available to handle keyboard navigation.
+- `XUITable`, `XUITableColumn`, `XUITableCell` The Table scaffold is a convenient way to lay out data sets with an accessible and responsive design mindset.
+- `XUITabs` A set of tab elements and their tab panels
+- `XUICompositionDetail`, `XUICompositionDetailSummary`, `XUICompositionMasterDetail`, `XUICompositionMasterDetailSummary`, `XUICompositionSplit` are compositions for divide screen to master (left side navigation) and detail (right side content) view.

 ## File Structure and Patterns